VSI OpenVMS x86-64 V9.2-3

 $ @SYS$UPDATE:SYS$MD.COM

-After the next system reboot, you may want to purge the Memory Disk.
+After the next system reboot, you may want to purge the Memory Disk using the following command:

 $ PURGE SYS$LOADABLE_IMAGES:SYS$MD.DSK